pebgroup/coryphoideae_species_tree/README.md

 `mafft_batch.sh`
 Aligned genes are found within `07_alignments`

+***OBS!
+There are currently several mafft_batch.sh scripts in the folder as the different genes were run in parallel due to urgency***

 Visualize single gene alignments with AliView.
 Launch the program with command: `aliview`
 Visualize multiple gene alignments with Geneious.
 Launch from Nautilus.

 * * *
 ## 7\. mapping
+Run the `exon_mapper_batch` script.
+This creates new alignments in 08_mapping that contain the original alignments plus the exon sequences of the two species that had the highest recovery success at each locus.

+then run `cp *.fasta ../09_optrimal` in order to copy the alignments to the optrimal folder.

 * * *
 ## 8\.
 Gap trimming using Optrimal